 If you retired on or prior to October 31, 2012, you are eligible for Retiree Life Insurance.
+If you retire on or after November 1, 2012, you are not eligible for Retiree Life Insurance.

 Supplemental Medical Plan

 You are billed annually by HealthFirst TPA (see "Contact Information" in the Reference Information section) and must timely pay the required contributions annually to maintain this coverage.